TLCFEM/suanPan-Manual/docs/Collection/Define/load.md

 Given that all external forces are eventually converted to concentrated nodal forces, commands for distributed load patterns may not be available in the foreseeable future.

+It shall be noted all loads are processed in sequence (not in parallel).
+To improve performance, analysts shall use as fewer loads as possible.

 ## Syntax

 ### Nodal Load